Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Concentration bounds for stochastic approximation

 We establish the following high-probability concentration bound on $\|x_n-x\ust\|$. \begin{theorem} For any $\delta > 0$, iteration~\eqref{def:gen_SA} satisfies the following with probability at least $1 - \frac{\pi^2 d}{6}\delta$:

 for all $n\in\bN$.
-Moreover, the iterates converge almost surely to the fixed point, i.e., $x_n \to x\ust$ as $n \to \infty$. \end{theorem} We make the dependence on $\delta$ explicit here to illustrate how it enters the bound; henceforth, we suppress this dependence as it appears in the same form in all subsequent results.
+Moreover, the iterates $x_n$ converge almost surely to the fixed point $x\ust$. \end{theorem} We make the dependence on $\delta$ explicit here to illustrate how it enters the bound; henceforth, we suppress this dependence as it appears in the same form in all subsequent results.
 The above result is a maximal or uniform concentration bound which holds for all time $n\in\bN$.
-We make a few remarks on the conditions under which the bound holds and its dependence on the hyperparameters. \begin{remark} The bound in Theorem~\ref{th:main_concentration} holds for sufficiently large $n_0$ (Appendix~\ref{sec:cond_n0_sa}) and for hyperparameter choices satisfying the conditions in Appendix \ref{app:assu_hyper}.
-These conditions are mild and are met by standard stepsize schedules and exploration policies used in online Q-learning. \end{remark} \begin{remark} The optimal rate is achieved for $\fraka = 0$, corresponding to the stepsize $\Theta(1/n)$, a phenomenon commonly observed in the SA literature~\cite{chen2020finite,qu2020finite}.
-The dependence on the hyperparameters $\kappa_1,\ldots,\kappa_3$ is also intuitive: smaller $\kappa_1$ (slower increase of the contraction factor) and smaller $\kappa_2$ and $\kappa_3$ (slower variation of the transition kernel) lead to improved rates.
+We make a few remarks on the conditions under which the bound holds and its dependence on the hyperparameters. \begin{remark} The bound in Theorem~\ref{th:main_concentration} holds for sufficiently small stepsize (Appendix~\ref{sec:cond_n0_sa}) and for hyperparameter choices satisfying the conditions in Appendix \ref{app:assu_hyper}.
+These conditions are mild and are met by standard stepsize schedules and exploration policies used in online Q-learning. \end{remark} \begin{remark} The optimal rate is achieved for $\fraka = 0$, corresponding to the stepsize $\Theta(1/n)$, a phenomenon commonly observed in the SA literature~\citep{chen2020finite,qu2020finite}.
+The dependence on $\kappa_1,\kappa_2,\kappa_3$ is also intuitive: smaller $\kappa_1$ (slower increase of the contraction factor) and smaller $\kappa_2$ and $\kappa_3$ (slower variation of the transition kernel) lead to better rates.
+The resulting optimal convergence rate is $\tilde{O}\left(\sqrt{\frac{\log(n^2/\delta)}{n}}\right)$ achieved when $\fraka\! =\! \kappa_1 \!=\! \kappa_2\! =\! \kappa_3 \!= 0$.
+This matches known concentration bounds for SA with time-homogeneous Markov chains~\citep{chen2025concentration}. \end{remark}